 Computer security knowledge involves classical computer science skills.
 Most of the time, security protection aspects emerges at the most advanced levels of computer science specialities: compiler design, specific hardware processing design, formal analysis of programs.
 Software analysis or attack techniques appeal to much more basic computer science skills: assembly language programming, overall memory layout, scripting languages intricacies and erroneous data management.
-So, as usually, one wants to protect system more than attack them, the technical skills needed are classical high level computer science skills like those found in any good computer engineering academic cursus.
+As one usually wants to protect systems more than attack them, the technical skills needed are classical high level computer science skills like those found in any good computer engineering academic curriculum.
+If you only want to attack systems4, you may lower your recruitment level a little, but you still need to focus on computer science only.

-Additional skills to deploy may vary from mathematical and theoretical grounds with cryptography and formal verification issues to less scientific skills when it comes to understanding and managing correctly the administrative and organizational aspects of security management.
+Additional skills to deploy may vary from mathematical and theoretical grounds with cryptography and formal verification issues to less scientific skills when it comes to understanding and managing correctly the administrative and organizational aspects of security.

-So expect the typical profile of a debutant security professional to be a high level computer science engineer with some domain specialization in some computer security specific things.
+Therefore, we should expect the typical profile of a debutant security professional to be a high level computer science engineer with some domain specialization in some computer security specific thing.

 So totally banal, albeit A-level scientific education.
 You would expect the same from another computer science engineer claiming a specialization in one field or another, no?
-So, there really is nothing special about the skills needed for computer security: they are those of computer science4.
+So, there really is nothing special about the skills needed for computer security: they are those of computer science5.

 Admittedly, computer science is still a rather new field: probably only 30 years old.
-So sometimes, you may be tempted, especially in those fields where academic diplomas did not exists 10 years ago, to believe a candidate who shamelessly claim that autodidacts rule in the world of computer security.
+So sometimes, you may be tempted, especially in those speciality fields where academic diplomas did not exists 10 years ago, to believe a candidate who shamelessly claims that autodidacts rule the world of computer security.
 Well, the truth is that computer science is also already 30 years old.
-True autodidacts are extremely rare and probably also have an engineering diploma5.
+True autodidacts are now extremely rare and probably also have an engineering diploma6.

-After initial diploma and academic studies, professional experience is evaluated normally; with attention to the fact that computer science is key to the domain with organizational security rules and risk management possible addons.
+After initial diploma and academic studies, professional experience is evaluated normally; with attention to the fact that computer science is key to the domain.
+Organizational security rules and risk management are simply possible useful addons.
 Project management or people management has few things to do with computer security.
 Legal management similarly (though it may have a link with general security).

-Finally, at the end of this section which probably says nothing, except that you should recruit a computer science professional for doing computer security, let's finish by underlining that, in order to address computer security or security, one needs computer security or security skills.
+Finally, at the end of this section which probably says nothing, except that you should recruit a computer science professional, let's finish by underlining that, in order to address computer security or security, one needs computer security or security skills.
 It should not be worth repeating the obvious, but it is.